pun98/Handwritten-Digit-Recognition/README.md

 -> Tensorflow
 # Accuracy
-The model acheived an accuracy of 98.41 using Convolution Neural Network.
+The model acheived an overall accuracy of 98.41 using Convolution Neural Network.